cisagov/ScubaGear/baselines/exo.md

 used.
 If the agency uses Microsoft Defender, see the following implementation steps for
-[enabling preset security policies](./defender.md#msdefender12v1) which includes user safety tips to warn users.
+[enabling preset security policies](./defender.md#msdefender12v1) which include user safety tips to warn users.

 #### MS.EXO.11.3v1 Instructions:
 Any product meeting the requirements outlined in this baseline policy may be used.
 If the agency uses Microsoft Defender, see the following implementation steps for
-[enabling preset security policies](./defender.md#msdefender13v1) which includes mailbox intelligence for detecting phishing attacks using AI.
+[enabling preset security policies](./defender.md#msdefender13v1) which include mailbox intelligence for detecting phishing attacks using AI.

 ## 12. IP Allow Lists